 - Concatenated fields in directories are now done in the directory definitions instead of the displays - The field column in directory displays are now field names from the directory definition.
-No more {db-} are required - In the directory definitions fields can be modified using a python format string with the fields comming from the source. - Most of the configuration for xivo-dird is now generated from xivo-configuration the web interface. - The remote directory xlet has been removed in favor of the new people xlet.
+No more {db-} are required - In the directory definitions fields can be modified using a python format string with the fields comming from the source. - Most of the configuration for xivo-dird is now generated from xivo-confgen using the values in the web interface. - The remote directory xlet has been removed in favor of the new people xlet.